High-speed quantum transducer with a single-photon emitter in a 2D resonator: High Speed Quantum State Transfer

 Here we consider the quantum state transfer from a microwave photon in the LC circuit to an optical single-photon pulse output.
 We assume that the system works at low temperature ($<$50 mK).
-So the electron orbital state $\ket{\psi_{e}}$ of the single photon emitter and the mechanical vibration mode $\ket{\psi_{m}}$ of the 2D membrane are initialized at ground states, i.e., $\ket{\psi_{e}(t=0)}$=$\ket{g}$ and $\ket{\psi_{m}(t=0)}$=$\ket{0}$.
+So the electron orbital state $\ket{\psi_{e}}$ of the single photon emitter and the mechanical vibrational mode $\ket{\psi_{m}}$ of the 2D membrane are initialized at ground states, i.e., $\ket{\psi_{e}(t=0)}$=$\ket{0}$ and $\ket{\psi_{m}(t=0)}$=$\ket{0}$.
 Then the LC resonator is prepared into state $\ket{\psi_{LC}(t=0)}$=$\ket{1}$.
-The process aims to transfer the quantum state from $\ket{\psi_{e}(t=0)} \otimes \ket{\psi_{m}(t=0)} \otimes \ket{\psi_{LC}(t=0)}$=$\ket{g} \ket{01}$ to $\ket{e} \ket{00}$.
+The process aims to transfer the quantum state from $\ket{\psi_{e}(t=0)} \otimes \ket{\psi_{m}(t=0)} \otimes \ket{\psi_{LC}(t=0)}$ =$\ket{001}$ to $\ket{100}$.
 As spontaneous emission couples electron orbital state to the free-space continuum optical modes, once the electron state evolves into excited state $\ket{e}$, an optical photon may be spontaneously emitted from the transition $\ket{e}$ to $\ket{g}$ and the system will output a single-photon pulse.
-However, to simplify the calculation, as the strong coupling conditions are fulfilled, we can first derive the effective Hamiltonian by ignoring the decay and then take it back into consideration during the second part.
+To simplify the calculation, as the coupling strengths in the system are much stronger than the mechanical and electric damping rates, we first derive the effective Hamiltonian by ignoring the decay and then take it back into consideration during the second part.
 Here a laser driving field is required.
 Its effect can be described by a Hamiltonian

 where $\omega_{L}$ is the frequency of the driving laser and $\Omega$ is the Rabi frequency.
-Applying the Schrieffer-Wolff transformation \cite{17,18}
+Then, applying the Schrieffer-Wolff transformation $U=\exp[\frac{g_{om}}{\omega_{m}}(b^\dagger-b)\ket{e}\bra{e}]$ to the total Hamiltonian and keeping only the near resonant terms, we obtain the effective Hamiltonian in the interaction picture (see details in Appendix B)